nuxencs/seasonpackarr/README.md

 - Folder name: `Show.S01.1080p.WEB-DL.DDP5.1.H.264-RlsGrp`

 Using the announce name would create the wrong folder and would lead to all the files in the torrent being downloaded again.
-The issue in the given example is the additional `A` after `DDP` which is missing in the folder name.
+The issue in the given example is the additional `A` after `DDP` which is not present in the folder name.
 By using the parsed folder name the files will be hardlinked into the exact folder that is being used in the torrent.

 You can take a look at the [Webhook](#webhook) section to see what you would need to add in your autobrr filter to make use of this feature.